What is a Color Wheel Blog Banner

 In simple words, the color wheel will guide you the next time you ask yourself, “What looks great with green?”
 It will help you to arrange colors aesthetically in your designs without going through a series of hits and trials.

 Moreover, the colors look different in digital and print media.
-Therefore, you should know about the two types of color models and their applications.
-Let’s explore the types of colors and the mixing models based on the color wheel to get a better idea.
+Therefore, you should know about the two types of color wheels: RGB (red, green, and blue) and RYB (red, yellow, and blue) used for print and screens, respectively.
+However, color models dictate the presentation of colors in different media to a large extent.
+So, let’s explore the types of colors and the mixing models based on the color wheel to get a better idea.

 Types of Colors on the Color Wheel